 On this course you will be challenged to study the development of systems with the capabilities to perceive, learn, store information, reason about what is known, communicate using human language and interact with the physical environment.

 You'll gain a thorough grounding in Computer Science in the first two years.
 In the following years you will then sharpen your focus on AI, taking AI modules and an individual project.
-You will cover the four main AI themes: natural language processing, machine learning and automated reasoning, intelligent agents and pattern recognition and computer vision.
+Your specialist modules will allow you to cover themes such as natural language processing, machine learning, computer vision, intelligent agents and game AI.

 Engage with the latest, cutting-edge research and benefit from our fantastic links with industry, potentially working on real-world projects specified by industry leaders.

 Our courses are designed with our Industrial Advisory Board, so you’ll be well placed to adapt to the workplace.

 This course is recognised by BCS, the Chartered Institute for IT, for the purposes of fully meeting the educational requirement for Chartered IT Professional (CITP), CITP Further Learning and Chartered Engineer (CEng).

 This course is also recognised by Institution of Engineering and Technology (IET) for the purposes of fulfilment of the educational requirement for CEng registration.

 Our research ranked 7th overall in the UK and 5th for impact [Times Higher Education ranking of the 2014 Research Excellence Framework]

 Our staff are at the cutting edge of their fields and we maintain strong links with industry

 All students will study our core topics in computer science, which we have designed to be consistent with the Association for Computing Machinery (ACM) curriculum guidelines.
 These core topics provide the fundamental knowledge that all computer science graduates should possess, and the foundation required to specialise in the third and fourth years.
 The core topics are structured into 8 streams: